 Languages and Our First Years of Life

-According to research that highlights the importance of the first years of life, the brain continues to answer to the sound of a #language listened and learned during early childhood.
+The brain continues to answer to the sound of a #language listened and learned during early childhood, according to research that highlights the importance of the first years of life.

-When a child's brain is exposed at a very young age to language, it builds representations of the sounds, but it was unknown until now if there was a long-lasting #memory of them even when the child is no longer exposed to that language.
+When a child's brain is exposed at a very young age to language, it builds representations of the sounds, but according to researchers it was unknown until now if there was a long-lasting #memory of them even when the child is no longer exposed to that language.

-The MRI revealed that all the girls previously exposed to Chinese, (whether they continued to speak the language or not) had the same part of the brain active, whilst the girls exposed to French alone did not.
+The MRI revealed that all the girls previously exposed to Chinese - whether they continued to speak the language or not - had the same part of the brain active; the girls exposed only to French didn't have it.

-Researchers concluded that "Mental representations built in the brain while learning a language at a very young age do persist into #adulthood, even when one loses the ability to speak it.”
+"Mental representations built in the brain while learning a language at a very young age do persist into #adulthood, even when one loses the ability to speak it", concluded researchers.